vanvoorden/NBARPhotos/README.md

 * Location Services
 * iOS 14.0 or later

+The location data required to place photos is limited to specific areas supported by Apple.
+Reference the [ARGeoTrackingConfiguration](https://developer.apple.com/documentation/arkit/argeotrackingconfiguration) documentation before placing photos in your location.

 ## Known Issues

 * There is no UI if the user chooses to view a photo with invalid location metadata.
 The operation will fail silently.
 If the user chooses multiple photos from the picker, only the photos with valid location metadata will draw in AR.